Barra McGrory insists decision to leave job 'absolutely not because of legacy'

 Barra McGrory QC said he regrets that the legacy issue “has become the story” of his tenure and admitted that dealing with cases related to the Troubles was “an unanticipated aspect of the job”.

-Mr McGrory said he had always intended to leave the post after five or six years to go back to practising at the Bar.
+Mr McGrory said he had always intended to leave the post after five or six years to go back to practising as a barrister.

-Announcing his intention to step down in September Mr McGrory insisted his decision was "absolutely not because of legacy".
+Officially announcing his intention to step down in September on Wednesday, Mr McGrory insisted his decision was “absolutely not because of legacy”.

 Mr McGrory has faced a storm of criticism over the prosecution of former soldiers for killings during the Northern Ireland Troubles.

-Earlier this month unionists called for his resignation after prosecutors re-instated attempted murder charges against ex-soldier Dennis Hutchings, 75, over the 1974 shooting of John-Pat Cunningham.
+Earlier this month unionists called for his resignation after prosecutors re-instated an attempted murder charge against ex-soldier Dennis Hutchings, 76, over the 1974 shooting of civilian John Pat Cunningham.

 Previously, a judge had said there was insufficient evidence to proceed with the charge against Hutchings.

-Mr McGrory said the legacy issue is going to be a difficult one for any prosecutor to deal with.
+Mr McGrory said the legacy issue will be a difficult one for any prosecutor to deal with.

 “If all of the legacy controversy had not happened we would still be having this conversation,” said Mr McGrory.